lambinsea/maomaowm/README.md

 # config
+you can use `MAOMAOCONFIG` env to set the config path

+- the only default keybinds is ctrl+alt+[F1-F12] to change tty

-the config file is `~/.config/maomao/config.conf` the autostart file is `~/.config/maomao/autostart.sh`
+- the default config path is `~/.config/maomao/config.conf`

+- the default autostart path is `~/.config/maomao/autostart.sh`

 # my dotfile